mattmcdermott/synth-app/README.md

-# synth-app
+# Synthesis App
-The Synthesis App is an application for interacting with Materials Project data relevant to materials synthesis.
+## The Synthesis App is an interactive Plotly Dash application for predicting/analyzing phase stability in the synthesis of new materials.

+Synthesis App is powered by data from the Materials Project and interactive Dash components in Crystal Toolkit.

-Author: Matthew McDermott
+The code is maintained by Matthew McDermott (mcdermott@lbl.gov).
-Date: October 2018

-Synthesis App is made using Plotly Dash.